Keeping track of changes made during the ECO phase to avoid miscommunication and avoid unnecessary modifications.

 The ECO (Engineering Change Order) phase is an important phase in the lifecycle of a design project.
 It is safe to assume that for pretty much every bleeding-edge project, the specification and/or implementation details change while the development is in process.
 ECOs can compensate for design bugs or changes to the design specification.
 Depending on the design methodology or flow, ECOs may happen pre-silicon or post-silicon.
 In some rare cases, the experienced design team even dares to tapeout the base layers while making changes to some metal layers.

-When a team takes on the responsibility of an ECO, it is critical that each member of the team understands, agrees and implements only specific changes.
+When a team takes on the responsibility of an ECO, it is critical that each member of the team understands, agrees, and implements only specific changes.
 The design manager and layout manager both need to keep track of the fact that the team is implementing only the agreed-upon changes.
 Since the ECO phase is at the tail end of a project, there is often an enormous time pressure to not miss the deadline.

 For the sake of illustration, let’s assume that the AFE (Analog Front End) is designed to satisfy the requirements.
 The layout team is almost done with the implementation of the said design.
 And the AFE is ready to be integrated with the rest of the chip.
-However, a last minute change comes up.
+However, a last-minute change comes up.
 The chip integration team wants to increase the drive strength of the output stage of the AFE just by a little bit.
 The AFE team determines it is technically possible to do it by making a few minor changes.
 This can be done with an ECO.
 The team agrees to this change and starts to think about it.

-Often seen is this following scenario…
+Often seen is the following scenario…

 Passionate engineers need to run additional simulations with more accurate parasitics after the design is done.
-The reason being that they have more accurate parasitics data after the layout is completed.
+The reason is that they have more accurate parasitics data after the layout is completed.
 Oftentimes this is a validation of the design that they came up with and it guides them to make a more efficient design in the next iteration.

 In our illustration, let us take a case where the design engineer found a better way to fix an ESD parameter.
 His original solution was adequate, but this is way cooler!
 To an engineer, it seems like an obvious decision to include his change in the ECO.
 The simulation data may even make a strong case for it.
 However, from a design management perspective, does it make sense to include it in the ECO?
 While technically it may make total sense, there is often not enough time and resources to re-work upstream changes.
 Very often the design managers tend to be more cautious and choose not to incorporate last-minute changes to the design.